Electricity storage gap

 - Shared energy storage electricity phase workflow

-- Coal to electricity heating and energy storage
+- How to pay the electricity fee for enterprise energy storage